 Born in Normanton, West Yorkshire England, Alexander MacKenzie would attend the University of Cambridge in 1888 to study medicine.
 After various positions as an apprentice, he was licensed as a physician in 1895.
 Even in the late 1890s, MacKenzie suggested changes to his local club, recorded in the suggestion book at Leeds GC.
 MacKenzie's suggestions were not taken to heart.
-It would have been unconventional, as he was not an accomplished player, nor did he have previous design experience.
+Doing so would have been unconventional as he was not an accomplished player nor did he have previous design experience.

 Between Two Wars

 After the Boer War and before the Great War, MacKenzie began to implement what would become the foundation principles of Golden Age Design.
 In 1907, as one of the founding members of Alwoodley GC, MacKenzie was able to route and lay out the course with the second opinion of one, Mr H.S.
 Colt.
 Following this, a new 18 course at Moortown was completed in 1910 in addition to multiple consultations.
 MacKenzie's first private client allowed him the opportunity to really push the envelope, which he did at Sitwell Park GC in 1913.
 Unfortunately, most of his most controversial work there only lasted a couple of years.

 Recognition & Establishment

 In 1914, Country Life magazine hosted a design contest.
 Contestants were offered a £22 prize to design the ideal two-shot hole.
 Seventy entries were made, and MacKenzie's entry was judged by Darwin, Hutchinson and MacDonald to be the best.
 Although already working as an architect, winning the competition established his credentials and garnered him international recognition.